Alt text for image

 COME TO OKINAWA WITH US!

-October 2025 & May 2026 - REGISTRATION OPEN!
+May 2026 - REGISTRATION OPEN!

-This tour is held entirely in Okinawa, the southern islands of Japan, formerly the Ryukyu Kingdom.
-The culture there is a little different from the more traditional Japanese culture we experience in Kyoto, and the textiles are just as fascinating.
-On our tour, you'll learn about bingata (stencil dye), kasuri (fuzzy weaving), bashofu (banana fiber weaving), and ujizome (sugar cane dye) and get just a glimpse into the history and culture of these tropical islands.
+On our tour, you'll learn about bingata (stencil dye), kasuri (fuzzy weaving), bashofu (banana fiber weaving), and ujizome (sugar cane dye).
+We'll have time to get just a glimpse into the history and culture of these tropical islands.
 You'll meet traditional artisans, try your hand at these techniques, and enjoy the slower pace of this less-traveled part of Japan.

-Meet in Osaka (airfare to/from Japan is on your own) and we'll fly to Naha for all five nights.
+The tour begins in Osaka in the morning of the 22nd when we fly to Naha together.
+(We will work with you if you are connecting from Tokyo or want to meet in Naha instead.)
 We encourage our guests to arrive early and/or extend their stay to visit Kyoto or explore other parts of Japan.
-Maximum group size is ten members.

 Itinerary Activities